apify/apify-docs/sources/platform/actors/development/programming_interface/container_web_server.md

     and can be accessed at
     ${process.env.APIFY_CONTAINER_URL}!`));

-// Let the actor run for an hour. await new Promise((r) => setTimeout(r, 60 * 60 * 1000));
+// Let the Actor run for an hour. await new Promise((r) => setTimeout(r, 60 * 60 * 1000));

 await Actor.exit();